nadakhelif/ppp-text-generation/README.md

-# Poem Generation Application
+# Poem and News Generation Application

-Welcome to the **Poem Generation Application**!
-This application leverages the power of transformer models and FastAI to generate creative and unique poems.
+Welcome to the **Poem and News Generation Application**!
+This application leverages the power of transformer models and FastAI to generate creative and unique poems and news .
 Whether you need inspiration, want to explore different poetic forms, or simply enjoy reading and generating poems, this application has got you covered.
 ![image](https://github.com/nadakhelif/ppp-text-generation/assets/92679701/523f94b1-ec09-412a-bbc5-f4c3841618f2)

 ![image](https://github.com/nadakhelif/ppp-text-generation/assets/92679701/1f48acd4-98df-4622-bb9c-a6947bfd409d)